Alexandr-Kuzovkov/yavitrina/readme.md

     pass
 ```

-You should update it with wj=hat you need:
+You should update it with what you need:

 ```python